philippe75004/philippe75004-Penetration-Testing-0-Homework-main/README.md

 ![dig](/dig.PNG "dig")

+**A Protection against that will be to host the DNS to a third party provider like cloudfare which protect more against privacy when outsiders are trying to gather information**

 #### Step 3: Shodan

 - What open ports and running services did Shodan find: http ports: **80 + 443 + 8080** on ip: **65.61.137.117**